jrogers-dev/jrogers-dev.github.io/_posts/2020-10-29-rails_portfolio_project_or_why_do_we_fall_sir.markdown

 ---
 layout: post
-title:      "Rails Portfolio Project or Why do we fall"
+title:      "Rails Portfolio Project or 'Why do we fall, sir?'"
 date:       2020-10-29 04:08:17 +0000
 permalink:  rails_portfolio_project_or_why_do_we_fall_sir
 ---